adelgadocabrera/midterm-blogs/aws.md

 3. In domain name insert the name of your domain
 4. Click on `Create hosted zone`.
 You should get something similar to this:
 ![Hosted zone](assets/hosted-zone.png "Hosted-zone-example")
 5. Under records, in the `Value/Route traffic to` column are the nameservers.
-These are the ones in charge of translating domain names into IP addresses.
+These are web services in charge of translating domain names into IP addresses.
 6. If you used Freenom, you can follow the linked video to add these nameservers to your domain management system.
 If you are using a different service, you'll have to figure out how to add these nameservers.

 That's it for now.
 Although Route53 is not yet pointing to our `index.html` in `S3` we will come back to it later.
 We need security!